Ship Tour of New Jerusalem

 How does one get around a ship the size of a planet?
 Obviously one can't walk everywhere...

-There are special lifts that can take them from deck to deck.
+There are special lifts that can take them up and down between decks.

 Are pets allowed on the ship?